MaterDev/tauri-rust-solidjs-wasm_spike/PROJECT_PLAN.md

 ### 1. Project Scaffolding

 - [ ] Initialize a new Tauri project configured for a SolidJS frontend

+> **Tauri Init Note**: Correct parameter is `--frontend-dist` not `--dist-dir` for specifying frontend build directory.

+> **Package Manager**: Using Bun instead of npm for faster package management and script execution, with Vite as the build tool.
 - [ ] Inside the `src-tauri` directory, create a new Rust library crate named `particle_sim` (separate from main Tauri Rust application)
 - [ ] Configure the root `Cargo.toml` to include `particle_sim` as a workspace member
 - [ ] Configure `particle_sim` crate's `Cargo.toml` to produce a `cdylib` library type and include `wasm-bindgen` as a dependency